Jack Gibson (rugby league): 1981

-On Grand final day 1981 Parramatta found themselves up against rank outsiders Newtown playing in their first premiership decider in 26 years.
-Parramatta were still looking for their first title ever and their old hands in Steve Edge, Ray Price, Ron Hilditch and Bob O'Reilly along with the explosive young backline of Brett Kenny, Mick Cronin, Peter Sterling, Eric Grothe and Steve Ella all masterfully mentored by Gibson took the premiership glory.
-Later back at the packed Parramatta Leagues Club auditorium, Gibson had just six words for the club faithful: "Ding, dong, the witch is dead," he said before the thunderous chants of the success-starved blue and gold army of fans who in their zeal later that night burned the old Cumberland Oval grandstand to the ground.
-After the win a more gracious Parramatta management submitted an official apology to the NSWRFL over the Gibson-Hartley feud.
+In the 1981 NSWRFL Grand Final, Parramatta faced Newtown, which was appearing in its first premiership decider in 26 years.
+Parramatta, seeking its first premiership title, won the match under coach Jack Gibson, with experienced players including Steve Edge, Ray Price, Ron Hilditch and Bob O'Reilly alongside younger players such as Brett Kenny, Mick Cronin, Peter Sterling, Eric Grothe and Steve Ella.
+Following the victory, Gibson addressed supporters at Parramatta Leagues Club with remark, "Ding, dong, the witch is dead," referencing the club's long premiership drought.
+Celebrations later escalated, resulting in a fire that destroyed the grandstand at Cumberland Oval.
+Parramatta management subsequently issued an official apology to the NSWEFL, regarding the ongoing Gibson-Hartley feud.

 1982

 Under Gibson the nucleus of that side was kept together and the Eels went on to win the competition in the next two years – season 1982 and season 1983.

 Manly were comfortable pre-match favourites for the 1982 Grand Final having demolished Parramatta three times that season including a 20–0 drubbing in a spiteful major semi-final.
-Gibson, Fitzgerald and lock-forward Ray Price again employed the tactic of publicly criticising referees and in the week leading up the match John Gocher was the target of the pressure.
+Gibson, Fitzgerald and lock-forward Ray Price employed the tactic of publicly criticizing referees and in the week leading up the match John Gocher was the target of the pressure.
 When the Sea-Eagles scored first in the second minute it looked like the game was playing to expectations but things changed from there.
 Parramatta's forward pack began to dominate Manly's all international six and before half-time Brett Kenny crossed for two tries and set-up another three for Sterling, Ella and Neil Hunt to ensure a second title for the Eels.

-That Parramatta could come back from the semi-final loss and defeat Easts 33–0 in the Preliminary Final was testament to the skill of Gibson and the quality of the side.
-That they did the same to Manly the following week in the Grand Final is further evidence of the enormous self-belief that Gibson was able to generate in the team.
+Parramatta rebounded from their semi-final loss with a 33-0 victory over Easts in the Preliminary Final.
+They followed this performance by defeating Manly in the Grand Final the following week.

 1983

-Claims that the week's rest for winning the major semi-final could work against a side surfaced again when Parramatta dismissed Manly 18–6 in the 1983 Grand Final.
+Claims that the week's rest for winning the major semi-final could work against a side surfaced when Parramatta dismissed Manly 18–6 in the 1983 Grand Final.
 The Sea-Eagles trailed 12–0 after 29 minutes and didn't score a point until the 45th minute.
-The champion Eels and their coach Gibson were indisputedly at the top of the football tree.
+The champion Eels and their coach Gibson were indisputably at the top of the football tree.

 The 1983 title took Gibson's personal Grand Final win tally to five, then sharing with Ken Kearney jointly the title of the most successful coach in Australian premiership history.
 It would be over twenty years before Brisbane Broncos coach Wayne Bennett, himself a great admirer of Gibson, beat that record with the Broncos' premiership win in National Rugby League season 2006.